Kartmax-technology/km-package-search-client/Readme.md

 # Kartmax Search Client

 A npm package for Kartmax Search integration.
+This package should be used to communicate with Kartmax Search from front-end with the basic setup and standards already defined in this package.

 ## Under the hood (Features)